Our Team

 Research Staff

-Lauren Gallant, Research Assistant
+Erin MacDougall, Research Assistant

-Hannah Millar, Co-op Student
+Megan Bautista, Co-op Student

 Volunteers

 I joined the Language and Literacy Lab in September 2023 as a volunteer.
 I am currently in my third year of my BSC majoring in psychology and biology.
 My current research interests are child development and psychopathology.
 I am looking forward to expanding my knowledge in these subject areas as well as supporting some amazing research currently happening at the LLL lab.
-Outside of school, I enjoy hiking, baking, reading, and spending time with friends and family.
-Victoria Yarmey
+Outside of school, I enjoy hiking, baking, reading, and spending time with friends and family. |

 Research Associates

-Tamara Sorenson Duncan, Research Associate
+Tamara Sorenson Duncan, Research associate

 I am Assistant Professor of Linguistics at Carleton University.
 I completed a post-doctoral fellowship in the Language and Literacy Lab with funding support from the IWK and Donald Hill Family Fellowships.
 I continue to collaborate with the Language and Literacy Lab on a number of projects.
 My research investigates language and literacy development in diverse populations, focusing especially on children who are at risk for academic difficulty.
 To date, this work has included children from immigrant and refugee backgrounds, children with developmental language disorder and children with autism spectrum disorder. |

-Bradley Bergey, Research Associate
+Bradley Bergey, Research associate

 I joined the lab in January 2014 as a postdoctoral fellow, moving from my hometown of Philadelphia, where I received my PhD in Educational Psychology from Temple University.
 I am now Assistant Professor, in Secondary Education & Youth Services at Queens College, at the City University of New York, but am also continuing the research I was working on in the lab.
 My research interests include student motivation and self-regulated learning.
 My work on the Partnership for Student Success project taps my interests in how motivation and learning strategies relate to success, achievement, and well-being in university students who face unique academic challenges. |